OG-Hunter/seditiontracker.github.io-/docs/_suspects/brandon-straka.md

 courthouse:
 raid:
 perpwalk:
-quote: 'Also—be embarrassed & hide if you need to- but I was there.
-It was not Antifa at the Capitol.'
+quote: "Also—be embarrassed & hide if you need to- but I was there.
+It was not Antifa at the Capitol."
 title: Brandon Straka charged on January 25, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack